HassanSajjad-302/HMake/README.md

 ## Support

-I have been working on this project, for close to 4 years.
+I have been working on this project, for over 4 years.
 Please consider donating.
 Contact me here if you want to donate hassan.sajjad069@gmail.com, or you can donate to me through Patreon.
 Thanks.